WaveOfMotion/Developing-Forward-Kinematics-in-C-and-testing-in-MATLAB-Environment/README.md

 mex -setup C
 mex -setup C++
 ```
-For this application I'm using ABB IRBB 120 robot urdf model.
+For this application I'm using ABB IRB 120 robot urdf model.

 For your following robot urdf parameters extraction, to nuild transform matrix, first you need to import urdf:
 ```iecst